Video Download: How Can Hgh Treat Dwarfism_

 How Short Do You Have to Be to Be Considered a Dwarf?

 A dwarf is defined as a person that has a height of less than 147cm or 58in.
-Although most people can picture what a person with Dwarfism typically looks like, there are Dwarfism cases where the body parts are normal but still smaller in comparison to the average.
+Although most people can picture what a person with Dwarfism typically looks like, there are Dwarfism cases where the body parts are average but still smaller in comparison to the average.
 This is called Disproportionate Dwarfism.
-Low muscle tone, scientifically known as Hypotonia, is particularly common in dwarfs, however, their intelligence and life span are usually normal.
+Low muscle tone, scientifically known as Hypotonia, is particularly familiar in dwarfs.
+However, their intelligence and lifespan are usually average.

 HGH treatment can and should be done during the early stages -- as soon as a child has been diagnosed with Dwarfism.
 Although there are lots of cases yielding positive results, these results are merely suggestive.
 Whether this will be possible with moderately severe cases of Dwarfism, cannot be stated definitively.
 Further studies will determine whether or not the height of Disproportionate Dwarfism can be altered safely, as well.